sirthias/parboiled2/README.rst

     def bracketed(inner: () ⇒ Rule0) = rule { '[' ~ inner() ~ ']' }

 If you model the rules that you want to pass as arguments to other rules as ``Function0`` instances you *can* pass them around.
-Assigning those function instances to ``val``s avoids re-allocation which would otherwise happen during *every* execution of the ``expression`` rule and which would come with a potentially significant performance cost.
+Assigning those function instances to ``val`` members avoids re-allocation during *every* execution of the ``expression`` rule which would come with a potentially significant performance cost.

 Common Mistakes